fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 When someone says "this cluster delivers 500 PFLOPS," you need to ask: at what precision?
 An HPC cluster might quote FP64 numbers, while an AI cluster quotes FP16 or BF16.
 The same hardware can show very different numbers depending on which precision you're measuring.

 The growth in computational demand for AI has been staggering.
-Large language models require computational resources that grow roughly 750x every two years, while hardware capabilities grow only about 3x in the same period.
+Large language models require computational resources that grow by orders of magnitude over a few years, depending on workload and model scaling, while hardware capabilities grow only about 3x in the same period.
 This gap is why distributed training isn't optional—it's the only way to train modern models in reasonable time.

 ### Why Clusters?